google/recursive-version-control-system/README.md

 ## Overview

-The recursive version control system (rvcs) keeps track the version history of individual files and directories.
+The recursive version control system (rvcs) tracks the version history of individual files and directories.
 For a directory, this history includes the histories of all the files in that directory.

+That hierarchical structure means you can share your files at any level and can share different files/directories with different audiences.

 To share a file with others, you publish it by signing its history.